shagu/ShaguController/README.md

 # Play on SteamDeck

+*Prerequisite: You already have the game copied over to the steamdeck.*
 Enter the Desktop Mode, navigate to your World of Warcraft directory and install the add-on as usual:

     cd Interface/AddOns